syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 {% endhighlight %}

-The below topics explain you about the customizations that can be done in the GridTextColumn in SfDataGrid.
+The below topics explain you about the customizations that can be done in the GridTextColumn in **SfDataGrid**.

 #### Formatting

-SfDataGrid allows you to format the value displayed in the GridColumn by using the GridColumn.Format property.
+**SfDataGrid** allows you to format the value displayed in the GridColumn by using the GridColumn.Format property.
 Assign the FormatString to this property based on the type of the property the column is associated with to format the value.
 You can use different [StringFormats](http://msdn.microsoft.com/en-us/library/fbxft59x(v=vs.90).aspx) to customize the value displayed in the record cells.

 The following code example shows you how to apply formatting for a GridTextColumn in XAML.